List of review-bombing incidents: 2020s

-Monster Hunter World (released in 2018) was review-bombed by Chinese users after the 2020 film Monster Hunter opened in the region but had been quickly pulled after lines of dialogue in the film were seen as a reference to a racist playground chant against Asians.
-While developer Capcom had provided input for the film, they stated they were unaware of the dialogue as it was made by a different company.
+Monster Hunter World (released in 2018) was review-bombed by Chinese users after the 2020 film Monster Hunter opened in the region, but had been quickly pulled after lines of dialogue in the film were seen as a reference to a racist playground chant against Asians.
+While developer Capcom had provided input for the film, they stated they were unaware of the dialogue, as it was made by a different company.

-Madden NFL 21, a 2020 American football video game, was review bombed on Metacritic.
-Players have criticized EA Sports, the series' publisher, for making minimal updates to the game.
-Madden 21 holds the lowest user rating on Metacritic.
+Madden NFL 21, a 2020 American football video game, was review-bombed on Metacritic.
+Players criticized EA Sports, the series' publisher, for making minimal updates to the game.
+Madden 21 holds the lowest user rating on Metacritic with a score of 0.4, indicating "overwhelming dislike".

 Superhot Team, the developers of Superhot VR (released in 2019), had previously included a toggle in the game that would skip certain in-game scenes that depicted self-harm (such as shooting oneself in the head or jumping off a tall building).
 In July 2021, the developers opted to patch the game to completely remove these scenes, stating that "Considering [the] sensitive time we're living in, we can do better than that.
 You deserve better." and that these scenes had "no place" in the game.
 Shortly after releasing the patch, the game was review bombed on Steam, with negative user reviews claiming that Superhot Team was capitulating to "snowflakes".

 Life Is Strange: True Colors was review bombed by Chinese players upon release for the inclusion of the flag of Tibet (seen outside of a Tibetian shop in-game), related to the conflict of Tibet's sovereignty from China.

-The addition of the 2016 Hitman to GOG.com, which normally offers DRM-free games, was reviewed bombed on GOG.com due to various activities within the single-player game requiring an online connection to be able to complete.
+The addition of the 2016 Hitman to GOG.com, which normally offers DRM-free games, was reviewed-bombed on GOG.com due to various activities within the single-player game requiring an online connection to be able to complete.

-Genshin Impact was review bombed on the Google Play Store as a result of some players being dissatisfied with the extent of the game's free premium content for its one-year anniversary.
-Negative reviews targeting Genshin Impact were also posted in review sections for other unrelated mobile games.
+Genshin Impact was review-bombed on the Google Play Store as a result of some players being dissatisfied with the extent of the game's free premium content for its first anniversary.
+Viewing the reviews as bot attacks, the reviews were removed by the GPG's automated systems.

-Grand Theft Auto: The Trilogy – The Definitive Edition, a remastered compilation of three games from the Grand Theft Auto series, was review bombed on Metacritic, due to players being displeased with numerous graphical and technical issues with the game.
-In addition, the personal computer version had been pulled from sale a day after its November 11, 2021, launch and made unplayable due to the removal from the Rockstar game launcher, resulting in some players demanding refunds.
+Grand Theft Auto: The Trilogy – The Definitive Edition, a remastered compilation of three games from the Grand Theft Auto series, was review-bombed on Metacritic due to players being displeased with numerous graphical and technical issues with the game.
+In addition, the personal computer version had been pulled from sale a day after its November 11, 2021, launch and made unplayable due to its removal from the Rockstar game launcher, resulting in some players demanding refunds.
 Rockstar stated that the game was pulled to "remove files unintentionally included" in the distribution, and restored it for sale by November 14, 2021, stating "We sincerely apologize for the inconvenience, and are working to improve and update overall performance as we move forward."